birc-stormtroopers/none/README.md

 f(None, 12) # fine, wrapped f deals with None
 ```

+But see below for issues if `f` is a generic function.

 This trick is, of course, more general than dealing with `None`.
 You can lift to other types as well if you need to, but that will have to be a topic for another day.

 Just by lifting you can implement many algorithms that handles all common cases that do not involve `None` and let the lifting deal with special cases for you.
 At some point you need to get the result of the computation, of course, and there you need to know if you got `None` or not, but until then, you might not have to worry about it at all.